uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 # Payload CMS & NextJS App Router

 This article briefly describes the setup of the `elearning` @DF repository, which is based on [Payload CMS](https://payloadcms.com/) and [NextJS](https://nextjs.org/), and some relevant lessons learned during its development.
-The main advantages of this setup are a shared NextJS app between the content management system (CMS) and the client application, allowing to provide features like a live preview of the content.
+The main advantage of this setup is a shared NextJS app between the content management system (CMS) and the client application, allowing the provision of features like a live preview of the content.

 An alternative example for a similar setup is [Netlify CMS](https://www.netlify.com/) (used in the background of [https://www.div.uzh.ch](https://www.div.uzh.ch)).
 However, since Netlify stores its data in simple Markdown files (through Git access and commits to the repository), it is not as powerful as Payload CMS.